Can Tailors Sew On Patches?

 - Trim around the hole to make it square, snip around 1/4-inch in each corner, press your turned edges under then cut a matching square match out of a similar fabric that is 1/2-inch bigger.

-- Place the patch underneath the hole then secure it with some pins, stitch around the outsides either using a straight stitch or a zig-zag stitch.
+- Place the patch underneath the hole then secure it with some pins, stitch round the outsides either using a straight stitch or a zig-zag stitch.

 Hand Sewing Patches